 By complying with the Global Compact, our aim is to share our business culture and our cognition of social responsibility internally with our Company as much as externally with our stakeholders and those around us.

 We consistently improve our corporate structure, operations and social responsibility in parallel with the global principles and values.
-By complying with the Global Compact since the foundation of Rendszer in 2016, we have been acting with a perspective that reflects these global principles.

 The Ten Principles of the United Nations Global Compact are derived from: the Universal Declaration of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the United Nations Convention Against Corruption.”